Skip to main content

 Are there rebates available for York AC units in Florida?

-Yes, FPL offers rebates up to $200 for SEER 16+ units, Duke Energy provides up to $400, and federal tax credits offer up to $2,000 for qualifying heat pump systems through 2032.
+Yes, FPL offers rebates eligibility review for SEER 16+ units, Duke Energy provides eligibility review and federal tax credits offer eligibility review for qualifying heat pump systems through 2032.

 How long do York AC units last in Florida?